What do I do?

 If event caps have not been reached, event day registration will be available.
 You’ll be assigned a bib number and can then go to Event Check-In.

-When you pick up your bib number at Check-In, you will receive a large, clear bag.
+You will receive a clear bag at gear check.
 This is the only bag allowed to be checked with your belongings.
 Please use the gear check tag affixed to your bib number to identify your bag.
 Attach your tag to your gear bag with provided zip tie.
 After the race, reclaim your checked bag at the location where you dropped it off.

 Please note: DO NOT leave valuables, cash or jewelry in your gear bag.
 The event is not responsible for any lost items.
 Gear bags must be claimed before close of the Finish Line on race day